People of Rocky Hill

 and even shy people come in from the cold.

 Here you will find no building of fences

 as we keep trying, again and again,

 to make all decisions by means of consensus,

 to love every neighbor the best that we can.

 If we've not changed the world, we'll do it soon,

 here, where children play and mountain laurel bloom.

-We moved to Rocky Hill in February 2017 and I am thrilled to be living amongst so many wonderful and inspiring people.
-Though relatively new here, I got to know our neighbors quickly by joining the Rocky Hill Men's Group, the Aging Gracefully group, Dinner by Sixes, Community Meetings, Friday night documentary movies, and by walking around the neighborhood and chatting with friendly people.
+We moved to Rocky Hill in February 2017 and I am thrilled to be living among so many wonderful and inspiring people.
+I got to know our neighbors quickly by joining the Rocky Hill Men's Group, the Aging Gracefully group, Dinner by Sixes, Community Meetings, Friday night documentary movies, and by walking around the neighborhood and chatting with friendly people.